brettjrea/Ubuntu-Build-A-Server-ISO/README.md

 Once you have a local copy of the repo you can adjust the preseed file as needed.
-Then when you are ready to bake your Golden Image just run.
+Then when you are ready to bake your golden image just run.

 ```
 bash buildserver.sh